Are Democrats about to lose the national battle over torture?

 But it's not clear that has happened.

-The CIA and Republicans and Congress have denounced the report as a one-sided hit job.
-Burr also asked the executive branch to return all copies of the more detailed more damning classified version of the report to the committee.
-The result of that decision is that the report is not subject to the normal declassification review, and may sit for decades in a Congressional vault before it is ever made public.
-The courts have ruled that the report is a Congressional record, not subject to the Freedom of Information Act.
+The CIA and Republicans in Congress have denounced the report as a one-sided hit job.
+Chairman Burr also asked the executive branch to return all copies of the more detailed, more damning classified version of the report to the committee.
+The result of that decision is that the report is not subject to the normal declassification review, and may sit for decades in a congressional vault before it is ever made public.
+The courts have ruled that the report is a congressional record, not subject to the Freedom of Information Act.

 Meanwhile, polls show that the public is split about whether torture of terror suspects is appropriate.